bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 }
 ```

 Remember back to when we were testing our Rust program, I mentioned the two key building blocks required to interact with Anchor programs via RPC: **provider** and **program**.
 Here we can see how we can construct these again from within our React client.
-Solana Web3.js can provide us our `Connection`, and the parameters `network`, `preflightCommitment`, and `programID` can simply be hardcoded.
-What's left for us to bring together is `wallet` and `idl`.
+Solana Web3.js can provide us our `Connection`, and the parameters `network` and `preflightCommitment` can simply be hardcoded.
+What's left for us to bring together is `programID`, `idl`, and `wallet`.

 As you recall, we already copied over the IDL from our `target` directory into our React app's `src` folder.
 We can import that IDL and check that item off our list: